Dr. Mark Paradis

 Subfields: Methodology

-Years Taught: Summer 2020; Summer 2021; Fall 2023;
+Years Taught: Summer 2020–2021; Fall 2023

 Integration Seminar in the Social Sciences

 As part of the Social Science program, you are required to undergo a 'final exam' to ensure that you have integrated the learning achieved during your completion of the program.
 This 'final exam' is called the Comprehensive Assessment.
 For this Comprehensive Assessment you are required to submit an academic paper, called the Integrated Interdisciplinary Paper.
-In order to ensure that every student is given adequate guidance while writing this paper, they are required to enroll in a writing and research seminar, entitled Integration Seminar in the Social Sciences.
+In order to ensure that every student is given adequate guidance while writing this paper, they are required to enrol in a writing and research seminar, entitled Integration Seminar in the Social Sciences.
 All assignments given in this seminar will work towards the final Integrated Interdisciplinary Paper.
 Please note that each student enrolled in the Social Science program is required to pass both the course (ISSS) and the paper (IIP) to earn their Diplôme d'Études Collégiales (DEC).

 Fields: Social Sciences (General)